RajuM1997/multi-stage-client/README.md

-# Multi-Stage Mars Visit Application Form
+# Multi-Stage Mars Visit Application Form client

 This project is a multi-step form application for Mars visit applicants.
 It uses React, React Hook Form, Zod for schema validation, and React Testing Library for testing.
 The application is containerized using Docker.